Storage Modes

 Persistent Mode

-Binaries are stored in /opt/tailscale and survive reboots.
+Binaries are stored in /opt/tailscale by default and survive reboots.
 This is the recommended mode for routers with sufficient flash storage.

 /opt/tailscale/